 First produced in sterling silver towards the end of the 17th Century, knife rests have actually been used on the table since the time of Henry VIII, when knives were rested on blocks of wood.
 The knife rest was originally designed to place the carving knife and fork on, and so a pair would sit at the head of the table in front the master of the house, however later practices would sit one knife rest next to each guest to rest the dinner knife on.
 Today, novelty and early examples are collectible and highly sought after.

-Hallmarked In 1900
+Hallmarked In 1977

-Hallmarked in Sheffield in 1900 by Roberts & Belk, this Victorian, Antique Sterling Silver Pair of Novelty Knife Rests, are modelled to look like molecules.
-Each knife rest measures 2"(5cm) tall, by 2"(5cm) wide, by 2"(5cm) deep, and the pair together weigh 3.4 troy ounces.
+Hallmarked in Birmingham in 1977 by Bishtons Ltd., this stylish pair of Modernist, Sterling Silver Knife Rests, are modelled as pheasants.
+Each knife rest measures 1.25"(3cm) tall, by 3.75"(9.5cm) wide, by 0.75"(2cm) deep, and together weigh 2 troy ounces.

 £345ADD TO BASKET MORE PHOTOS

-© I.Franks 2020.
+© I.Franks 2023.
 All Rights Reserved